Corpus Prevalence of Multiple-Choice Question Options: Introduction

-We further make a distinction between in- and out-of-context availability: While the availability of \enquote{Paris} is high out-of-context, the availability of \enquote{Antananarivo} increases when conditioned on the question \enquote{Which of the following is an African capital?}.
-In other words, we can consider the availability of MCQ options with or without the question stem.
-In this work, we propose an availability quantification methodology based on the prevalence of the content of each option in large text corpora~\ref{fig:distractor_availability}.
-With this approach, in this work, we evaluate whether correct MCQ answers show higher availability compared to incorrect options (also known as distractors), therefore offering a useful test-wiseness strategy to test-takers.
-We are particularly interested in out-of-context availability, as it presents a stronger case for the availability heuristic as a useful test-wiseness strategy (see Section~\ref{sec:in_and_out_of_context_availability} for details).
-Henceforth, we refer to out-of-context availability simply as availability.
+We further make a distinction between in- and out-of-context relative concept prevalence: While the prevalence of \enquote{Paris} is high out-of-context, relative to the other options, the prevalence of \enquote{Antananarivo} increases when conditioned on the question \enquote{Which of the following is an African capital?}.
+In other words, we can consider the relative prevalence of MCQ options with or without the question stem.
+In this work, we propose a prevalence quantification methodology based on the presence of the content of each option in large text corpora (Figure~\ref{fig:choice_corpus_prevalence}).
+With this approach, we evaluate whether correct MCQ answers show higher relative prevalence compared to incorrect options (also known as distractors), therefore offering a useful test-wiseness strategy to test-takers.
+We are particularly interested in out-of-context prevalence, as it presents a stronger case as an MCQ quality indication measure (see Section~\ref{sec:in_context_prevalence} for details).
+Henceforth, we refer to out-of-context prevalence simply as corpus prevalence.

-In recent times, various techniques leveraging Large Language Models (LLMs) have been proposed for the generation of MCQ distractors ~\cite{alhazmi-distractor-survey}.
+In recent times, various techniques leveraging Large Language Models (LLMs) have been proposed for the generation of MCQ distractors ~\citep{alhazmi-distractor-survey}.
 This is seemingly a low-hanging fruit, as these tools are widely accessible and the well-defined nature of the task lowers the barrier of entry for educators.
-At the same time, assessing the pedagogical quality of distractors is also an open field of research, proving to be a difficult task given the various aspects that influence their quality (e.g., lexical clarity, similarity between options etc.)~\cite{benedetto-distractor-evaluation}.
-For example, it has been found that LLM- and student-perceived difficulty correlates, offering an easily accessible means of MCQ evaluation~\cite{sauberli-etal-2025-llms,zotos-etal-2025-model}.
-Given the frequentist nature of LLMs and their training regime using large collections of textual data, we analyse whether distractors generated by human experts and LLMs differ in terms of availability, therefore potentially offering an additional evaluation dimension for the quality of MCQ distractors.
-Finally, we analyse the availability of crowdsourced distractors as a middle ground between the efficiency of LLMs and the domain knowledge of human experts.
+However, given the frequentist nature of LLMs and their training regime using large collections of textual data, it is conceivable that distractors generated using them show distinct patterns in terms of corpus prevalence.
+Therefore, in this work, we further evaluate whether distractors generated by LLMs and humans suffer similarly in terms of relative prevalence.